-Sean is a highly rated criminal defence solicitor who has been representing his clients for over twenty five years.
+Sean qualified as a solicitor in 1995.
+He is a highly rated criminal defence solicitor who has been representing his clients for over twenty five years.
 Sean became a partner in 2000 at another leading Central London firm supervising a large team.
 He then joined the criminal department at TV Edwards in 2011 as a senior solicitor and became partner in 2013.
 He currently supervises the criminal department at the South London Office.

 He has a large volume of own clients who call for his unique expertise whenever they may need advice and assistance at the police station, the Magistrates’ or Crown Court.
 He is well known for his client care skills and personable approach.
 He has an excellent reputation with fellow solicitors and barristers, including QCs.